A flexible nutritious source of non-allergenic protein

 You get this - a hybrid burger made with:

-• UPP Fiba – that keeps the burger juicy and brings gut-friendly benefits.
+UPP Fiba – that keeps the burger juicy and lifts the fibre content.

 An example of how to make it work: The "Triple-B"